ldi-github/shirates-core/doc/markdown/basic/function_property/data_storage/clipboard.md

 # clipboard

-You can write to or read from clipboard using these functions.
+You can write to and read from clipboard using these functions.

 ## functions